isabella232/aspnet-webhooks-rest-sample/README.md

 Subscribe for webhooks to get notified when your user's data changes so you don't have to poll for changes.

 This ASP.NET MVC sample shows how to start getting notifications from Microsoft Graph.
+[Microsoft Graph](http://graph.microsoft.io/) provides a unified API endpoint to access data from the Microsoft cloud.

 The following are common tasks that a web application performs with Microsoft Graph webhooks.

 * Sign-in your users with their work or school account to get an access token.
 * Use the access token to create a webhook subscription.